 So here's an idea which the riders are certain to love, being as they're obviously mad keen on objectivity and consistency: retire the judges and replace them with consistent and objective technology.
 Only allow the combinations with Grand Prix scores of more than 10% (it may be necessary to adjust this percentage to ensure that anyone makes it at all) to ride the Freestyle.
 The riders will be pining for the days when there was at least a chance of smooching one's way to a record score, but at least the judging will be fair.

 The Freestyle could then be decided by an audience response system like they have on "Who Wants to be a Millionaire?"
 The transformation of dressage from useful survival skill to commercial vulgarity fest would be complete and the riders would be able to sleep at night, knowing that they would be judged exactly by their abilities.
 As for the judges, they can't be all that into dressage judging anyway - we think they're mostly there for the atmosphere, which they could still enjoy from their VIP seats or perhaps other jobs could be found for them - like selling ice cream and chewing gum out of their huts, which will be freed up for this more useful purpose anyway.

 We know it's popular to blame the judges - we love it too.
 But come on.
 How are they supposed to "objectively and consistently" score something that isn't even happening?
 They're treading water trying not to make themselves too unpopular.
 If they mark down someone to please the anti cruelty crowd, they'll have Hell to pay when facing the riders.
 And if they do as expected of them and give the medals to the most fashionable riders, that's also wrong.

 Don't put judges on the warm up.
 Put them out to pasture and let technology take over.
 It'll be great fun.
+For as long as the sport lasts.
 We promise.